October, 2021. Prices on this site are updated each month.

 Today The Little Gym International, Inc. is headquartered in Scottsdale, AZ.
 It was incorporated in 1992 to franchise The Little Gym concept aggressively.

-Below are the estimated The Little Gym prices:
+Below are the latest The Little Gym prices.

 Nearly two decades would elapse before The Little Gym sortied throughout the nation and offshore from its base in Scottsdale (AZ).
 By 1992, the chain boasted 300 franchises in 29 countries.